-The purpose of an evaluation essay is to demonstrate the overall quality (or lack thereof) of a particular product, business, place, service, or program.
-While any evaluation involves injecting some form of opinion, if an evaluation is done properly, it should not come across as opinionated.
+The purpose of an evaluation essay is to demonstrate the overall quality (or lack thereof) of a particular product, business, place, service or program.
+While any evaluation involves injecting some form of opinion, if an evaluation is done properly it should not come across as opinionated.
 Instead, the evaluation should seem reasoned and unbiased.

 The judgment is the establishment of whether or not the criterion is met.
 In other words, the judgment is what actually is.
 Using the example from above, if the first criterion for evaluating a restaurant is the quality of the food, the judgment states whether or not the particular restaurant offers food that meets or exceeds this stated quality.

 Generally, each body paragraph of an evaluation essay is going to focus on one specific criterion, which should be fully explained, followed by the judgment and a variety of evidence offered as support.
-Because of this, it is important that any evaluation contains several different criteria, judgments, and evidence.
+Because of this, it is important that any evaluation contains several different criteria, judgments and evidence.

 An overall thesis should also be offered.
 For an evaluation essay, this thesis is the overall evaluation of whatever is being evaluated.
 Once again, if the criteria, judgments and evidence are clear, the overall thesis should be, as well.
 For example, if the restaurant meets most of the criteria laid out in the essay, the overall evaluation should be mostly positive, whereas if the most of the criteria is not met, the evaluation will be mostly negative.